First Story strives to support and inspire creativity, literacy and talent in challenging UK secondary schools and their communities.

 2011 HRH The Duchess of Cornwall becomes Patron of First Story.
 First Story holds the first Young Writers’ Festival in Oxford.

 2013 First Story celebrates its fifth birthday.
+The charity launches in Bradford with four residencies.

 First Story’s charitable objectives (as set out in its Memorandum of Association and approved by the Charity Commission) are: